CNuge/go-fasta/README.md

 ```
 ./go-fasta -n AY646679.1 -f custom_name.fasta
 ```
 Query NCBI for multiple accesion IDs at once.
 They will all be saved to the same file.
+We also specify we want a summary file, which will be produced under the name 'custom_name.txt' and contain tab separated summary info (see the summary flag section).
 ```
-./go-fasta -n GL949779.1,GL949780.1 -f custom_name.fasta
+./go-fasta -n GL949779.1,GL949780.1 -f custom_name.fasta -summary
 ```